RokidGlass/UXR-docs/Phone/en/README.md

 * This Unity SDK sample demonstrates the usage of the features mentioned above by some scenes:
      * HeadTracking scene
    shows usage of 3 dof head tracking, and stereoscopic rendering for glass
+    * VoiceRecog scene
+   shows usage of rokid voice recognition(offline voice instruction for Chinese and English)

 # Preparation